The other day, I attended the 7th edition of the Marché du printemps.

 The Marché du printemps does one thing fabulously well: it humanizes the experience.

-Not to mention the history of Angus Shops, which hovers over you as you make your way around the tables, other people’s shoulders.
+While the history of Angus Shops hovers over you as you make your way around the tables, other people’s shoulders.

-The area has been reimagined and is now booming with chic eyewear stores, slick restaurants and perfectly square condos.
+Today, the area has been reimagined and is booming with chic eyewear stores, slick restaurants and perfectly square condos.

-Afterwards, I crossed the street, found a spot in the shade of a Parc Jean-Duceppe tree, and spent the afternoon reading Elle’s articles as children splashed their wishes away in the distance.
+Afterwards, I found a spot in the shade of a Parc Jean-Duceppe tree, and spent the afternoon reading Elle’s articles as children splashed their wishes away in the distance.